Information and resources for community organizations.

 • If possible, create a cooling room/cooling spaces for clients to socialize and cool off.
 This may require the installation of a (portable) air conditioning unit, or modifications to infrastructure that would ensure the room temperature is lower than other indoor spaces.
 It can take many hours for clients to return to normal body temperature after heat stress, so the longer cooling rooms are open, the better.
 BC Housing may be able to assist with funding.

 • Make and share a list of places in the neighbourhood (with air conditioning or shade) that can be used as cooling shelters where clients can go to cool off.
-This may include community centres and libraries, shopping malls, etc. Depending on your municipality, cooling centres may be posted on a website or social media.
+This may include community centres and libraries, shopping malls, etc. Depending on your municipality, cooling centres may be posted on a website, Government of BC portal or social media.
 If these are far from where clients live, provide transportation passes where possible.

 • If possible, during extreme heat alerts, open an extreme weather shelter for sleeping in a temperature-controlled facility, as occurs for extreme cold.